How To Buy Art For Someone You Love

 10. Nice WRAPPING and a beautiful NOTE will only make a gift that much more special.

 11. DON'T WAIT until the last minute!
 Buying art takes a little bit of time and effort (and the gift recipient will appreciate that kind of thoughtfulness:)

-Let me know if you purchase or receive art this Valentine's Day.
+Have you ever given or received art as a gift?
+How was it?
 I would love to hear from you!